Direct Party and Representative Voting (DPR)

 Campaigning would be both national and local.

-Local campaigns would be more about the merits of the individual candidates and local issues.
+Local campaigns would be more likely to focus on the merits of the individual candidates and local issues.

 4 .
 Electoral administration and counting